markomanninen/svcs/docs/SCREENSHOTS_DEMOS_PLAN.md

 # Note: svcs (MCP CLI) has full features, svcs.py has basic log/prune only
 # Use 'svcs' for all modern features, 'svcs.py' only for legacy log viewing
-# TODO: prune functionality should be added to 'svcs' command as well
-# prune: removes semantic data for commits that no longer exist in git history
-#        (useful after git rebase, squash, or reset operations)

 # Verify web dashboard
 ./start_dashboard.sh &